DavidMertz/RegEx_Puzzles/book.md

 On each line, the greedy pattern started at the first 'x', which is often not what you want.
-Moreover, most lines match multiple words, with only the line beginning with 'xylotomy' happening to be the only word we actually want.
+Moreover, most lines match multiple words, with only the line beginning with 'xylotomy' happening to be the isolated word we actually want.
 The line that begins with 'xeroxes' is not matched at all, which is what we want.

 If you liked `pat2` you often get words, but at other times either too much *or too little* might be matched.
 For example, if 'xy' occurs in a